My Services and Approach

 PARENT COACHING

-Ideologically, my work is centered on acceptance, collaboration, connection and understanding; this contrasts with medical models which often pathologize differences and promote a deficit-based approach.
-I offer a unique blend of personal, professional and academic experience that inspires confident and connected parenting, with a focus on skill building.
-Along with a compassionate reframing of your biggest concerns and specific strategies to reduce conflict at home, including an emphasis that all feelings are welcome but all behaviors are not, my work with parents centers on three areas which are rooted in executive functioning to help you problem-solve tricky situations:
+Ideologically, my work is centered on acceptance, collaboration, connection, and understanding.
+This contrasts with medical models which often pathologize differences and promote a deficit-based approach.
+I offer a unique blend of personal, professional, and academic experience that inspires confident and connected parenting, with a focus on skill building.
+Along with a compassionate reframing of your biggest concerns and specific strategies to reduce conflict at home, I emphasize that all feelings are welcome but all behaviors are not.
+My work with parents centers on three areas that are rooted in executive functioning to help you problem-solve tricky situations:

 1. Curiosity

-Reflexive questioning guides our children to redirect and ultimately self-direct, and when we as parents lead with genuine curiosity in any given situation it can shift the energy of our interactions in a collaborative way.
+Reflexive questioning guides our children to redirect and ultimately self-direct.
+When we as parents lead with genuine curiosity it can shift the energy of our interactions in a more positive, collaborative way.

 When we work together, you’ll learn: